ironnysh/storyblok-youtube/README.md

 ## Blocks JSON schema

-You can import the blocks schema used in this tutorial into your space or recreate the blocks yourself in the Storyblok dashboard.
+You can import the blocks schema used in this tutorial into your Space or recreate the blocks yourself in the Storyblok dashboard.

 To import the schema, install the [Storyblok CLI](https://github.com/storyblok/storyblok-cli#push-components) package, and use [the ￼`push-components`￼ command](https://github.com/storyblok/storyblok-cli#push-components), like so: